-The authorized number of our board of directors is set at, and our board currently has, five directors.
+The authorized number of our board of directors is set at, and during 2023 our board had, five directors.
+Upon Mr. Dudley's retirement in January 2024, we have one vacancy.
 Our board of directors has determined that Drs.
 Calais, Manting and Marquez do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of the director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 There are no family relationships among any of our directors or executive officers.